 This can be supported by other works of Sociologists.
 Bourdieu (1984) argues Cultural Capital aids Middle Class children to progress more easily through the education system.
 And, ultimately aids social mobility in later life.
 Middle Class families tend to be better at building cultural capital by going to museums, exhibitions, reading, etc (Bourdieu, 1984).

 Whilst social scientists and researchers have shown that students of differing social classes, ethnicities, and living in different areas experience different levels of attainment within education.
 Society, as a whole, has a vested interest in making people believe that society is an equal playing field.

-This is where the myth of meritocracy comes in.
-The myth of meritocracy acts as a false consciousness.
-It makes individuals think ability and effort will determine where they ultimately end up in society.
-This prophecy can become self-defeating when an individual cannot maintain the same job, life, or standard of living as their peers.
+This is where the Myth of Meritocracy comes in.
+The Myth of Meritocracy acts as a false consciousness.
+It makes individuals think their ability and effort will determine where they ultimately end up in society.
+This self-fulfilling prophecy can become self-defeating when an individual cannot maintain the same job, life, or standard of living as their peers.
 They ultimately end up blaming themselves.